 Bringing Your Own Car To Germany

-As another option you can consider bringing your old car with you to Germany.
-Overall it’t not complicated, especially when moving from EU state.
+As another option, you can consider bringing your old car with you to Germany.
+Overall it’s not complicated, especially when moving from an EU state.

 If you want to ship the vehicle all the way to Germany, it can be quite pricy and might cost up to 1,100 EUR when you’re shipping from outside of Europe.

 One should also calculate import tax on cars which is 10% of the vehicle’s value plus an additional 19% VAT.
 Classic cars get a slight discount, however, it’s still a 7% tax rate.